 -Treatment: Wait patiently to see if the grasses return to health.
 If the damage is minor, individual grass plants may recover, or surrounding grass plants may fill in.
 With widespread damage, you likely will need to re-seed or re-sod areas with extensive winter kill.

 Low-Temperature Kill: Extreme cold like we experience in Minnesota, on its own, can produce winter kill.
 Low temperature happens below the soil surface and on the turf plant themselves thru ice crystal formations.
 Like other contributors to winter kill, freeze and thaw cycles are significant contributors to low-temperature kill.

 – Treatment: If spring arrives and you notice some damage from winter kill, sodding or seeding may be necessary to help with turf grass recovery.

 Crown Hydration: The crowns of turf grass can be killed if warmer, moist weather is followed by a sudden freeze.
 It is a problem generally associated with turf growing in wet soils whose saturated cells rupture and die following extreme fluctuations in freezing and thawing temperatures.
-Cool season grasses are especially susceptible to crown hydration injury since they’re more likely to awake from winter dormancy at the first break of warmer temperatures.
+Cool-season grasses are especially susceptible to crown hydration injury, since they’re more likely to awaken from winter dormancy at the first break of warmer temperatures.

 – Treatment: Widespread damage requires reseeding or re-sodding.
 There is not much you can do to prevent the crown freeze.